-(and therefore returns a profit to the union to help fund its activities) (Catto, 2019).
-The Mammoth conference special issue, entitled straightforwardly as 'Tephrochronology: stratigraphic applications of tephra' and comprising 27 scientific papers, was an early double-volume of the journal (Westgate et al., 1992a, b).
-3.5 Tokyo, Japan, 1993 The Tokyo meeting in 1993, co-sponsored by the Past Global Changes (PAGES) Core Project of the International Geosphere-Biosphere Programme (Oldfield, 1998) and INQUA's COT, was the first to be designated as a field conference and workshop because it focussed on a specific theme, namely the impact of volcanism on climate.
-As well as spending time in the field (Fig. 4) and in oral presentations, the 37 participants (representing institutions in six countries) were therefore involved in break-out sessions in four ad hoc working groups: • Modelling studies, ice cores, frozen ground, historic, and non-biological records • Tree-rings, palynology, corals (biological records) • Volcanology and climate components • Tephrochronology.
-Their task was to answer a series of topical questions and to synthesise ideas and data.
+3.5 Tokyo, Japan, 1993

+The Tokyo meeting in 1993, co-sponsored by the Past Global Changes (PAGES) core project of the International Geosphere-Biosphere Programme (Oldfield, 1998) and IN-QUA's COT, was the first to be designated as a field conference and workshop because it focussed on a specific theme,

+Figure 4.
+(Top) Participants of the ICCT tephra meeting held in Mammoth Hot Springs, Yellowstone National Park, USA, June 1990 (photo credit: anonymous).
+(Bottom) Participants in the field on 4 December 1993, near Haruna volcano, northern Kanto, Japan, during the PAGES/INQUA-COT workshop on the climatic impact of explosive volcanism (photo credit: anonymous).
+The names of participants standing at the back (in the bottom photograph) are as follows (from left): Fusao Arai, Hiroshi Machida, Takehiko Mikami, David Pyle, Tom Simkin, Janice Lough, David J. Lowe, James Begét, Greg Zielinski, Katherine Hirschboeck, Haraldur Sigurdsson, Tsutomu Soda, Takeshi Noto, Nat Rutter, and Koji Okumura.
+The names of participants crouching at the front (in the bottom photograph) are as follows (from left): unknown, Makiko Watanabe, Takehiko Suzuki, Suzanne Leroy, Valerie Hall, Hiroshi Moriwaki, Takaaki Fukuoka, Sumiko Kubo, Mika Kohno, Tatsuo Sweda, Kunihiko Endo, and Shinji Nagaoka.

+namely the impact of volcanism on climate.
+As well as spending time in the field (Fig. 4) and on oral presentations, the 37 participants (representing institutions in six countries) were, therefore, involved in breakout sessions in four ad hoc working groups:

+- modelling studies, ice cores, frozen ground, historic, and non-biological records; - tree rings, palynology, and corals (biological records); - volcanology and climate components; - tephrochronology.

+Their task was to answer a series of topical questions and to synthesize ideas and data.
 A final discussion session led to a series of recommendations that were published in a detailed report by Begét et al. (1996).
-3.6 Hamilton, New Zealand, 1994 The meeting in Hamilton, on New Zealand's North Island, in February, 1994, as well as being the first in the Southern Hemisphere, was noteworthy in being the first to be held under the INQUA banner that involved three commissions: tephrochronology, loess studies, and paleopedology.
-The conference included a special symposium, the 'C.G.
-Vucetich Symposium on Tephrostratigraphy and Tephrochronology in New Zealand'.
-The 62 participants (including 12 students) from institutions in 12 countries (Fig. 5) spent two days in the field during the conference and a group of 35 took part in the five-day post-conference North Island field trip

-668 669 (Lowe, 1994b).
-Along with the field guides, the proceedings took up three slender but contiguous volumes of

-Quaternary International and comprised 27 scientific papers (Lowe, 1996b, c).
+3.6 Hamilton, New Zealand, 1994

+The meeting in Hamilton, on New Zealand's North Island, in February 1994, in addition to being the first event in the Southern Hemisphere, was noteworthy because it was the first meeting to be held under the INQUA banner that involved three commissions: tephrochronology, loess studies, and palaeopedology.
+The conference included a special symposium, the "C.G.
+Vucetich Symposium on Tephrostratigraphy and Tephrochronology in New Zealand".
+The 62 participants (including 12 students) from institutions in 12 countries (Fig. 5) spent 2 d in the field during the conference, and a group of 35 took part in the 5 d post-conference North Island field trip (Lowe, 1994b).
+Along with the field guides, the proceedings took up three slender but contiguous volumes of Quaternary International and comprised 27 scientific papers (Lowe, 1996b, c).